globocom/simple-virtuoso-migrate/README.md

     DATABASE_MIGRATIONS_DIR   Absolute path of the ontology ttl file.
     DATABASE_ONTOLOGY         Ontology ttl file name.
     VIRTUOSO_DIRS_ALLOWED     This option exists to be used with "-a" option.
 It must be the same directory configured for the Virtuoso Server in the parameter DirsAlowed of virtuoso.ini.
+    MIGRATION_GRAPH           Name of the graph that keeps migration's information.

 Querying your migrations